White Paper: Correlating the Patient Experience (PX) Scale with Industry Standards

 Andrew Kucheriavy

-This white paper validates the Digital Experience Scale for Patients (DES/P) framework by comparing the scores obtained with DES/P to those obtained with SUS when evaluating the same digital healthcare properties.
+This white paper validates the Patient Experience (PX) Scale by comparing the scores obtained with the PX Scale to those obtained with SUS when evaluating the same digital healthcare properties.

 Introduction

 Understanding digital patient experience needs and preferences is crucial as many healthcare services today have a digital component.
-Recognizing the need to objectively evaluate these digital interactions, we developed the Digital Experience Scale for Patients (DES/P).1 This innovative framework is designed specifically to quantify and measure the modern digital patient experiencein healthcare.
+Recognizing the need to objectively evaluate these digital interactions, we developed the Patient Experience (PX) Scale.1 This innovative framework is designed specifically to quantify and measure the modern digital patient experience in healthcare.

-The DES/P framework takes inspiration from the well-established System Usability Scale (SUS), a tool that has been a cornerstone in UX evaluation for nearly three decades.
-SUS has a proven track record of effectiveness and reliability in various sectors, and DES/P is modeled to offer similar insights specifically for patient digital experiences.
+The PX framework takes inspiration from the well-established System Usability Scale (SUS), a tool that has been a cornerstone in UX evaluation for nearly three decades.
+SUS has a proven track record of effectiveness and reliability in various sectors.
+The PX Scale is modeled to offer similar insights specifically for patient digital experiences.

-This white paper aims to validate the DES/P framework by comparing the scores obtained with DES/P to those obtained with SUS when evaluating the same digital healthcare properties.
-Our goal is to establish a clear correlation between the two, confirming DES/P's effectiveness as a tool for measuring and improving the digital experience in healthcare.
-This study is not just about proving DES/P's reliability, but also about highlighting its potential as a standard tool in the healthcare industry for enhancing patient digital interactions.
+This white paper aims to validate the PX framework by comparing the scores obtained with the PX Scale to those obtained with SUS when evaluating the same digital healthcare properties.
+Our goal is to establish a clear correlation between the two, confirming the PX Scale's effectiveness as a tool for measuring and improving the digital experience in healthcare.
+This study is not just about proving the PX Scale's reliability, but also about highlighting its potential as a standard tool in the healthcare industry for enhancing patient digital interactions.

 With over 25 years of experience in patient studies, we've consistently recognized the need for a framework that accurately measures the digital experience of patients.
 The System Usability Scale (SUS), created in 1986, is a widely used tool for assessing user experience.
 However, it's not specifically tailored to healthcare or medical services and consists of ten general questions, like “I found the system unnecessarily complex” and “I felt very confident using the system.”2

-Affinity mapping was used to analyze patient feedback, ensuring that DES/P's criteria are both comprehensive and reflective of actual patient expectations and experiemces.3 This process led to the identification of 12 key criteria, which were then organized into three central categories crucial for a patient-centered experience: Value, Simplicity, and Connectivity (Figure 1).
+Affinity mapping was used to analyze patient feedback, ensuring that the PX criteria are both comprehensive and reflective of actual patient expectations and experiences.3 This process led to the identification of 12 key criteria, which were then organized into three central categories crucial for a patient-centered experience: Value, Simplicity, and Connectivity (Figure 1).

-In DES/P, each of these twelve criteria is rated on a scale from 1 (poor) to 10 (excellent), with patients providing scores for each.
-The average of these scores gives the overall DES/P score, reflecting the patient’s overall digital experience.
-Additionally, by grouping criteria into the above-mentioned categories, DES/P allows for a focused analysis of specific areas within the patient experience.
+In the PX Scale, each of these twelve criteria is rated on a scale from 1 (poor) to 10 (excellent), with patients providing scores for each.
+The average of these scores gives the overall PX score, reflecting the patient’s overall digital experience.
+Additionally, by grouping criteria into the above-mentioned categories, the PX Scale allows for a focused analysis of specific areas within the patient experience.

 Similarly, the SUS methodology involves users rating ten items on a scale ranging from Strongly Agree to Strongly Disagree.
 These responses are converted to a numerical value, totaled, and then multiplied by 2.5 to shift the scale from 0-40 to 0-100.
 In this system, a SUS score above 68 is considered above average, while a score below 68 indicates a below-average user experience.

-In our study, we applied both the DES/P and SUS frameworks to evaluate the same three digital properties, aiming to explore the correlation betweenthe scores obtained with these two scales.
+In our study, we applied both the PX and SUS frameworks to evaluate the same three digital properties, aiming to explore the correlation between the scores obtained with these two scales.
 This comparative analysis included a total of 21 patients(age: 44-73; 57% male / 43% female).

-By running a statistical correlation on the scores obtained from these two distinct frameworks, we sought to understand the degree of alignment between DES/P, a tool specifically designed for the digital healthcare experience, and SUS, a more general user experience scale.
-The objective was to validate the DES/P model by examining how closely its results matched those of the widely recognized and established SUS, thereby establishing DES/P’s reliability and relevance in assessing patient digital experiencesin the healthcare sector.
+By running a statistical correlation on the scores obtained from these two distinct frameworks, we sought to understand the degree of alignment between the PX Scale, a tool specifically designed for the digital healthcare experience, and SUS, a more general user experience scale.
+The objective was to validate the PX model by examining how closely its results matched those of the widely recognized and established SUS, thereby establishing the PX Scale’s reliability and relevance in assessing patient digital experiences in the healthcare sector.

-Reporting a Strong Correlation between DES/P and SUS Scores
+Reporting a Strong Correlation between PX and SUS Scores

-Our analysis revealed a strong correlation between the top-line scores obtained with DES/P and SUS frameworks.
-In a combined analysis of multiple studies where both DES/P and SUS scores were gathered, we found a correlation coefficient (r) of 0.73.
-This strong correlation underscores the effectiveness of DES/P in mirroring the established SUS metrics, particularly in the context of digital healthcare.
+Our analysis revealed a strong correlation between the top-line scores obtained with PX and SUS frameworks.
+In a combined analysis of multiple studies where both PX and SUS scores were gathered, we found a correlation coefficient (r) of 0.73.
+This strong correlation underscores the effectiveness of the PX Scale in mirroring the established SUS metrics, particularly in the context of digital healthcare.

-Further analysis of the individual group scores within DES/P revealed varying degrees of correlation with the overall SUS score.
+Further analysis of the individual group scores within the PX Scale revealed varying degrees of correlation with the overall SUS score.
 The group of questions within the Simplicity category showed the highest correlation (r = 0.89).
-This is a logical outcome, considering the Simplicity category in DES/P is modeled closely after SUS questions and reflects universal UX principles.
+This is a logical outcome, considering the Simplicity category in the PX Scale is modeled closely after SUS questions and reflects universal UX principles.

-The Connectivity and Value categories of DES/P showed moderate correlations with the SUS score, with r equal to 0.51 and 0.47, respectively.
+The Connectivity and Value categories of the PX Scale showed moderate correlations with the SUS score, with r equal to 0.51 and 0.47, respectively.
 This moderate correlation is indicative of these categories addressing aspects more specific to healthcare and the patient-centric user experience, which are not as prominently featured in the SUS framework.

-On an individual level, questions in DES/P focusing on Navigation, Ease-of-Use, Language, and Completeness showed high correlations with the overall SUS score (r= 0.75-0.84).
-In contrast, questions related to Benefits, Empathy, Trust, Social Proof, and Omnichannel correlated lower with the total SUS score (r= 0.24-0.36).
-This disparity highlights the unique aspects of patient-centric experiences captured by DES/P that are not as prevalent in the general UX tenets of SUS.
+On an individual level, questions in the PX Scale focusing on Navigation, Ease-of-Use, Language, and Completeness showed high correlations with the overall SUS score (r= 0.75-0.84).
+In contrast, questions related to Value, Empathy, Trustworthiness, Social Proof, and Privacy correlated lower with the total SUS score (r= 0.24-0.36).
+This disparity highlights the unique aspects of patient-centric experiences captured by the PX Scale that are not as prevalent in the general UX tenets of SUS.

 Conclusion